Reflections of an unhappy world

 Chekhov explores the conflict between goodness and selfishness, using religious language to describe the town’s struggle.
 The family patriarch is said to be persuaded by the devil who runs the village.
 The patriarch’s shrewd daughter-in-law comes to embody this satanic viewpoint.
 Later in the story, she throws a scalding bucket of water onto an infant, killing him.
 She does so to prevent the family heir from taking her place.

 Rather than being brought to justice, the daughter-in-law is allowed to go free.
 The incident is covered up.
 The infant’s mother, a tender young woman who was matched into the family but is out of her depth, returns to her life as a day laborer.
-The shrewd daughter-in-law gains control of the store while the patriarch suffers a mental break over the death of his grandson.
-He becomes as weak and needy as the townspeople he once scorned.
-Chekhov once again achieves symmetry in the outcomes.
+The shrewd daughter-in-law gains control of the store while the patriarch suffers a mental breakdown over the death of his helpless grandson.
+The once-proud patriarch becomes as weak and needy as the townspeople he scorned.
+Chekhov achieves a symmetry in the outcomes.
 The patriarch gets his comeuppance.
 Evil flourishes.
-The young mother who lost her son continues to be sweet and gentle, a note of grace in a dark town, and as Chekhov suggests, a dark life.
+The young mother who lost her son continues to be sweet and gentle, an absentminded note of grace in a dark town, and as Chekhov suggests, a dark life.

-“In the Ravine” can be seen as the precursor to “The Sopranos” and “Breaking Bad,” where the storytellers analyze evil to such an extent that we forget why.
-The murder of the infant is exactly like in “Sleepy,” (now we know why it’s here).
-An innocent life is again traded to “raise the stakes” of a story.
-In Chekhov’s brutal choices, one can accept the realism that he presents.
-People can be cruel.
-Individuals can be subjugated by the powerful.
-Even still, a pure heart can hold on through wicked tragedy.
+“In the Ravine” can be seen as a sprawling drama, a precursor to “The Sopranos” and “Breaking Bad,” where a storyteller analyzes evil to such an extent that we forget why the exercise is necessary.
+The brutal, off putting murder of the infant is exactly like in “Sleepy,” (now we know why it was here).
+An innocent life is again traded to “raise the stakes” of an artistic story.
+Within Chekhov’s cold choices, one can accept the realism he presents.
+People can surely be cruel.
+Individuals can no doubt become subjugated by the powerful in society.
+Even still, a pure heart can endure through wicked tragedy, even if by accident.
 It all makes sense.

 The translators … clearly admire Chekhov.
 In their collection, they also expose Chekhov.

 And yet, to what end?
-“In the Ravine” stretches to nearly 40 pages.
+“In the Ravine” alone stretches to nearly 40 pages.
 All the hypocrisy, greed, and despair Chekhov can muster is presented in full.
-One can ask, “why,” but modern channels like HBO gives us the answer.
-Ugliness is fascinating to many people.
-Wickedness sells; only be sure to have a thread of redemption in there to keep people from feeling too gross.
+One can ask, “why,” but then modern channels like HBO give us the answer.
+Ugliness is fascinating to many people and is its own end.
+Wickedness sells; only there needs to be a thread of redemption, however thin, to keep viewers from feeling too gross.
 “In the Ravine” features dark characters and plot lines, seemingly, because.
-It’s the story the writer wanted to tell.
+It’s a story of evil the writer wanted to tell.
 Go with it.
 Baby, that’s art.

 The translators Pevear and Volokhonsky clearly admire Chekhov.
-In their collection, they also expose Chekhov.
-Over the course of 30 stories and nearly 500 pages, the effect of Chekhov’s dramatic style can be wearying.
-It isn’t an original criticism of Chekhov but a longstanding one, and it hasn’t diminished the establishment’s enthusiasm for its favorite author.
-If anything, the aspiring writer and the intellectual reader agree with Chekhov’s outlook on life.
-Their reaction is an indifferent shrug.
-It’s life’s fault.
+In their collection, they unknowingly expose Chekhov.
+Over the course of 30 stories and nearly 500 pages, the effect of Chekhov’s withering dramatic style is catastrophic.
+Chekhov seems to loathe the humanity he carefully studies.
+It isn’t an original criticism but a longstanding one, and it hasn’t diminished the literary establishment’s enthusiasm for its favorite author.
+If anything, the intellectual writer and reader wholeheartly agree with Chekhov’s outlook.
+Their reaction to the gleeful evil within Chekhov’s art is an indifferent shrug.
+It’s life’s fault, after all.

 Why would Chekhov add this ending?
 It’s a melancholy note in a story with a lot of unpleasantness already.
-It’s something Chekhov does when he doesn’t have to.
-He adds in a moment that knocks you senseless.
+It’s a trademark choice Chekhov makes when he doesn’t have to.
+He adds a rank moment that will knock you senseless.
 His elegant writing style lulls you into a dreamy state, and then his pugnacious narrative choices leave you with bruises.
 Why?

 A possible answer to Chekhov’s rough treatment of his reader lies in the story “Gooseberries.”